Agriculture and Rural Development

 The plans ahead: Sector Policy Support Programme on Agriculture

-(1) Strengthened co-operation amongst small farmers, including preparation and adoption of legislation on farmers' economic co-operation groups; awareness campaign by Ministry of Agriculture to promote small farmers' co-operation and the implementation of activities in support to newly created small farmers' organizations, including technical assistance and provision of inputs, equipment and/or small infrastructure for the farmers to increase production, gain economies of scale and to better access the markets (e.g. improved seeds, machinery, storage facilities, etc).
+(1) Strengthened co-operation amongst small farmers, including preparation and adoption of legislation on farmers' economic co-operation groups; awareness campaign by Ministry of Agriculture and the Agriculture Cooperatives Development Agency to promote small farmers' co-operation and the implementation of activities in support to newly created small farmers' organizations, including technical assistance and provision of inputs, equipment and/or small infrastructure for the farmers to increase production, gain economies of scale and to better access the markets (e.g. improved seeds, machinery, storage facilities, etc).
+ENPARD currenty has 15 partner organizations working all across Georgia in support groups of small farmers to establish cooperatives and bring financial assistance to them.

 (3) Geographical Indications regulated and developed, via the establishment of geographical indications' self-regulatory bodies and licensing requirements.